SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#47]) Extra MIDI ports on the USB interface for MPE.
 Port 2 shows in the midi device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.

 #### 3.4 - Tempo
-- ([#178]) New option (FINE TEMPO in the "community features" menu) to invert the push+turn behavior of the tempo knob.
+- ([#178]) New option (FINE TEMPO in the Runtime Settings (Community Features) menu) to invert the push+turn behavior of the "TEMPO" knob.
 With this option enabled the tempo changes by 1 when unpushed and 4 when pushed (vs 4 unpushed and 1 pushed in the official firmware).
 This option defaults to OFF.
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 ## 4. New Features Added